 About Me

-I’m a third-year computer science PhD student at Northwestern University’s theory group.
-I am generally interested in theoretical computer science.
-I’m generally interested in theoretical aspects of machine learning.
+I’m a third-year computer science PhD student in Northwestern University’s theory group.
+My research interests are in theoretical computer science and the theoretical foundations of machine learning.

 Before beginning my PhD studies at Northwestern University, I completed both my undergraduate and master’s degrees at the same institution.
 (Go Cats!)